 When you work in Australia you do get taxed and need to lodge a tax return for every financial year you have earnings in Australia.
 The financial year runs from July 1 to June 30 inclusive.

-The Australian government introduced a backpacker tax to provide specific rules for backpackers in Australia.
-Read on for more about backpacker’s tax, how to lodge a tax return in Australia, and Superannuation.
+The Australian government introduced a backpacker tax to provide specific rules for working backpackers in Australia.
+Read on for more about backpacker’s tax, how to lodge a tax return in Australia, and Superannuation for backpackers.

 The backpacker tax rates in Australia do not have a tax-free threshold as Australian residents receive.
+That means you get taxed your first dollar of earnings in Australia.
 Backpackers on a 417 visa (a working holiday visa) and a 462 visa (a work and holiday visa) pay 15% of their earnings up to $45,000.
 Anything above this threshold is taxed at ordinary rates as well.

 The working holiday maker tax rates are set out below.